AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

  * SciPy: no version-related problems have been seen, but in at least one case multiple imports are tried to account for where function names have changed.
  * PyCifRW: no version issues are known.
-We have been using an older version for a long time, but in 2025 switched to the latest version and did not see any problems.
+We had been using an older version for a long time, but in 2025 switched to the latest version and did not see any problems.
  * pybaselines: no version issues are known.